wdi-sg/gitbook-2018/05-express/express-intro/00node.md

 The makers of Node.js took javascript (which normally only runs in the browser) and made it available in your computer (on the server side).
 They took Google's V8 JavaScript Engine and gave it the ability to compile JS programs into machine code.

 Keep in mind, Node.js is strictly a tool to run JavaScript on a server – while it's possible to build web applications and APIs in straight JS, we'll actually be using a framework on top of Node called Express.
-It's actually quite similar to Sinatra - you'll like it!

 #### Why are people excited about Node?